MarcosPD3008/rbac/README.md

 - **Password Encryption**: Secure password storage using Argon2.
 - **Extensible Design**: Supports modular addition of roles, permissions, and other authentication strategies.
 - **Swagger Documentation**: Auto-generated API documentation for better development experience.
+- **Token Blacklist**: Support for token blacklisting to invalidate compromised or unused tokens.

 ---